abdninesix/JMM-Tasks/Readme.md

 - Proper use of meta tags for SEO and responsive design
 - Optimizing CSS by reusing classes and reducing duplication
 - Understanding data types and formats in HTML form submission
-- Handling JSON data between frontend and Laravel backend
+- Handling data between client side and server side based on it's type
 -
 -
 *(To be added later)*